Dave Boling: How WCC's addition of Grand Canyon, Seattle U impacts Gonzaga's decision to remain in conference

 As long as the recent additions don't cause the conference to inflict the full round-robin schedule of all 13 teams — and the commissioner said the preference is to avoid that — this shouldn't change things for Gonzaga hoops.

-They'll still be able to schedule the powerhouses outside conference play, they will still sell out every home game, and they'll still have no impediments to continuing their string of consecutive NCAA Tournament appearances.
+The Zags will still be able to schedule the powerhouses outside conference play, they will still sell out every home game and they'll still have no impediments to continuing their string of consecutive NCAA Tournament appearances.

 Commissioner Stu Jackson said Gonzaga administrators fully embraced this move with no negative input.

-That indicates that either the additions are okay in the minds of the Zag staff, or they are already leaning toward moving to the Big 12 or elsewhere, and the WCC can go ahead and add anybody they want.
+That indicates that either the additions are OK in the minds of the Zags' staff, or they are already leaning toward moving to the Big 12 or elsewhere, and the WCC can go ahead and add anybody they want.

 As Jackson said, all conference alliances these days contribute to a "fluid landscape" in college sports.